The Best Foolproof White Sourdough Bread Recipe

 However, some things are definitely nice to have and will make your experience a lot easier and smoother.

-Here’s a list of what I use to make sourdough along with substitutions for items you probably already have.
+Here’s a list of what I use to make sourdough, along with substitutions for items you probably already have.

-• Weck tulip jar (for your starter)
+• 3/4 L Weck jar (for your starter)

 • Substitution: a mason jar